Felix-Kariuki/CoinRanker/README.md

 ### Implementation Notes

-- **UIKit**: Used for the main coin list, including the table header view
+- **UIKit**: Used in the main coin list, on the table header view
 - **SwiftUI**: Used for individual coin items and the coin details view (including the chart)

 ## 🚀 Getting Started

-Clone project and in the `Info.plist`, add the Api key
+Clone the project and in the `Info.plist`, add the Api key

 ```
 <key>COIN_API_KEY</key>